Cookie preferences

 When will I receive an invoice?

-You will receive an invoice if you have a trading account with VertiCer, a green gas or hydrogen producer account or are a producer of sustainably generated thermal energy as long as no specific trader has been designated to receive the Guarantees of Origin for this installation.
+You will receive an invoice if you have a trading account with VertiCer, a green gas or hydrogen producer account or are a producer of sustainably generated thermal energy as long as there is no specific trader designated to receive the Guarantees of Origin for this installation.

 We bill annually for a trading account and a green gas or hydrogen producer account.

-We invoice monthly for the GoOs and CoOs transactions and will charge you for the costs known at that time.
+We bill monthly for the GO's and CO's transactions and will charge you for the costs known at that time.

 How can I view my readings?